wgroeneveld/brainbaking/content/essays/a-samurai-learning-mindset.md

 After reading the famed books [The Book of five rings](https://www.goodreads.com/book/show/867247.A_Book_of_Five_Rings) By Miyamoto Musashi and the [Life-giving sword](https://www.goodreads.com/book/show/364734.The_Life_Giving_Sword) By Yagyu Munenori, I started making connections between the teachings of the art of war and the teachings of any other craft.
 Yagyu clearly mentions the state of mind required to survive in battle can be used in any other profession to your advantage as well.

 The back of the book states that "every manager, seeker of life wisdom and practician of martial arts should use this".
 I have no clue why only a manager could benefit from the words written in 1643.
-Yagyū's work is much more zen-inspired than Musashi's and it does require you to see through some technical martial arts terms in orde to see why one could leverage ideas from these Japanese sword experts to your own advantage, in the present - 2017.
+Yagyū's work is much more zen-inspired than Musashi's and it does require you to see through some technical martial arts terms in order to see why one could leverage ideas from these Japanese sword experts to your own advantage, in the present - 2017.

 ### Learning